Chart Color Schemes

 Karana Downs has shown very soft population growth performance across periods assessed by AreaSearch

-Karana Downs' population was around 6,262 as of November 2025.
-This showed an increase from the 2021 Census figure of 6,032 people, reflecting a rise of 230 individuals (3.8%).
-The change is inferred from ABS's estimated resident population of 6,254 in June 2024 and an additional 28 validated new addresses since the Census date.
-This results in a density ratio of approximately 100 persons per square kilometer.
-Overseas migration contributed around 60.9% of overall population gains recently.
+Karana Downs' population, as of November 2025, is approximately 6,262, showing an increase of 230 people since the 2021 Census.
+This rise equates to a 3.8% growth from the previous census figure of 6,032.
+The change was inferred from ABS' estimated resident population of 6,254 in June 2024 and an additional 28 validated new addresses since the Census date.
+This results in a population density ratio of 100 persons per square kilometer.
+Overseas migration contributed approximately 60.9% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-Note that state projections lack age category splits; proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied when used.
-Future trends suggest a population decline of 104 persons by 2041, despite projected growth in specific age cohorts.
-The 85 and over age group is expected to expand by 231 people during this period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Future population trends indicate a decline by 2041.
+According to this methodology, the area's population is expected to decrease by 104 persons by that year.
+However, specific age cohorts are projected to grow; notably, the 85 and over age group is anticipated to expand by 231 people.

 Frequently Asked Questions - Population